-Opportunities and challenges facing EB
+Opportunities and challenges facing Elstree and Borehamwood

-- 2.9.
-The EBNP seeks to address, as far as is possible, the following challenges and opportunities that have emerged from the local engagement: - The main settlements are surrounded by the Metropolitan Green Belt and this is greatly valued by the community, who wish to see it protected with the individual settlements in the neighbourhood area retaining their distinct identities. - It will be important to make sure that any new housing that is delivered locally meets the housing needs of the community.
-Affordability of housing is a major issue in the area and this will need to be tackled. - Development over time has led to Borehamwood creeping closer to outer London in the south.
-It will be important to restrict this so that coalescence can be prevented, which would erode the character and identity of the settlements in the parished area. - Supporting the role of the town centre will be critical, ensuring that it offers not only retail provision but a range of services, facilities and leisure spaces. - Protecting local employment will assist in reducing out-commuting.
+- 2.11.
+The EBNP seeks to address, as far as is possible, the following challenges and opportunities that have emerged from the local engagement: - The main settlements are surrounded by the Metropolitan Green Belt and this is greatly valued by the community, who wish to see it protected as far as possible whilst also recognising the need to grow the local economy and address the housing deficit, which may require a degree of pragmatism and possible sacrifice of a small amount of low performing Green Belt.
+Retaining the identities of the distinct settlements is important. - It is important to make sure that any new housing that is delivered locally meets the housing needs of the community.
+Availability of affordability of housing is a major issue in the area. - Development over time has led to Borehamwood creeping closer to outer London in the south.
+It will be important to restrict this so that coalescence can be prevented, which would erode the character and identity of the settlements in the parished area.
+The school proposed for Barnet Lane may increase coalescence and this is a challenge. - Supporting the role of the town centre will be critical, ensuring that it offers not only retail provision but a range of services, facilities and leisure spaces. - Protecting local employment will assist in reducing out-commuting.
 The film and television industry plays a significant role in the local economy and is an important feature of local history.
 Equally the creative industries more widely present opportunities for local employment and to celebrate local cultures.
-Opportunities to support it and celebrate it should be sought, where this can be achieved sustainably within an otherwise largely residential area. - The are is densely developed in parts.
+Opportunities to support it and celebrate it should be sought, where this can be achieved sustainably within an otherwise largely residential area.
+A Film and Television Museum / Visitor's Centre would be welcomed.
+It should be noted that often employment is production-based in this industry, so consists of temporary workers from outside the town. - The area is densely developed in parts.
 The network of green spaces that criss-cross the settlements, connecting to the wider countryside, needs to be conserved and better linked up.
-There is an opportunity to protect and provide improved access to green space within and beyond the settlements. - Supporting the diverse community and improving community facilities.
-There is a fairly limited offering for teenagers and younger people in the neighbourhood area.
-Meeting the demands of an ageing population in terms of ensuring housing, services and facilities are accessible and suited to their needs.
-There is a lack of meeting spaces in Elstree Village and no local theatre. - Growth over time has led to local infrastructure starting to get overstretched. - Supporting opportunities to encourage walking and cycling with the town, embedding the concept of 'walkable neighbourhoods' and improving accessibility for all.
+There is an opportunity to protect and provide improved access to green space within and beyond the settlements, notably where current access is poor. - Supporting the diverse community and improving community facilities.
+There is a limited offering for teenagers and younger people in the area.
+Meeting the demands of an ageing population to ensure housing, services and facilities are accessible and suited to their needs.
+There is no meeting space in Elstree Village and no purpose-built public theatre in the town. - In terms of the community's health and well-being, Cowley Hill ward is one of the most deprived in the county, as evidenced using the Indices of Multiple Deprivation. - Growth over time has led to local infrastructure (including roads) getting overstretched.
+For example, there is a lack of NHS primary care medical facilities/GP surgery, with all three Borehamwood GP surgeries at least twice over the national GP/patient ratio, for instance. - Supporting opportunities to encourage walking and cycling with the town, embedding the concept of 'walkable neighbourhoods' and improving accessibility for all.